-OAH's ALJs collectively devoted approximately 8,586 hours to hearing cases and related work such as decision writing, ruling on motions, and reviewing documents and submittals by the parties, or to resolving cases through ADR.
-As the chart and associated data table below illustrate, though the child support cases dominate OAH's case docket by number of cases, they do not dominate the time spent on cases.
-Instead, the typically more complex cases in the rest of the docket consume much more time.
+OAH's ALJs collectively devoted 9,150 hours to hearing cases and related work such as decision writing, ruling on motions, and reviewing documents and submittals by the parties, or to resolving cases through ADR.

+How we spent our time on cases in 2012

-For post-July 1, 2005 cases that are subject to AS 44.64.060, the option to file a "proposal for action" before the decision is made final functions as a substitute for requesting reconsideration, unless a separate statute continues to provide for post-final-decision reconsideration.
+In cases that are subject to AS 44.64.060, the option to file a "proposal for action" before the decision is made final functions as a substitute for requesting reconsideration, unless a separate statute provides for post-final-decision reconsideration.
 2 AAC 64.350.